 The "I'm Sick of Cooking" Guide to Cooking

-You've got a fridge full of fruit, vegetables and lean protein; a pantry packed with grains, beans and spices; and the best of intentions to make an IG-worthy dinner.
-And yet when it comes to the actual cooking part, the only thing you can motivate to assemble is a sandwich.
-Sound familiar?
+You've got a fridge full of fruits, vegetables and lean protein; a pantry packed with grains, beans and spices; and the best intentions to create a culinary masterpiece.
+The only obstacle standing between you and an Instagram-worthy dinner?
+You're so drained by 5pm that all you can muster up the motivation to make is a sandwich.

 We all have limits on our resources of energy, attention and self-control, says Meghan Butryn, PhD, a psychology professor at Drexel University in Philadelphia.
 "Especially by the end of the day, when it comes to dinner prep, we can feel depleted, like we've maxed out these things".
-Top that fatigue with the fact that you've probably been cooking more over the past year than throughout all of your years combined and it's only natural that your culinary energy will start to wane.
+But the energy you spend being a boss throughout your day shouldn't keep you from making nutrition progress.

-But you don't want it to: Making your own meals gives you the control that you don't have when you're eating someone else's creation.
+As tempting as the takeaway menu may be, making your own meals gives you control that you don't have when you're eating someone else's creation.
 Let's take salmon and broccoli as an example.
-If you ordered them from a restaurant, chances are they'd have more salt, sugar and/or fat — and be served in overly large portions — than if you had prepared them yourself, research suggests.
+If you ordered them from a restaurant, chances are they'd not only be served in overly large portions, they'd also have more salt, sugar and/or fat than if you had prepared them yourself, research suggests.
 Even a simple sandwich from a café can be unhealthier than your homemade version.

 Not surprisingly, research shows that people who eat mostly home-cooked meals are healthier.
 In a study published in the International Journal of Behavioral Nutrition and Physical Activity, people who ate home-prepared food more than five times a week consumed more fruits and vegetables than those who ate at home fewer than three times a week.
 They were also more likely to have a normal BMI and body fat percentage.